Ultimate Kimberly Real Estate Investing Guide for 2026

 Buy and Hold

-When an investor buys a building and keeps it for a long time, it’s thought to be a Buy and Hold investment.
-Throughout that time the investment property is used to create rental cash flow which grows your income.
+When an investor buys a building and keeps it for a prolonged period, it's thought of as a Buy and Hold investment.
+While it is being retained, it is typically being rented, to boost profit.

-At a later time, when the value of the asset has increased, the real estate investor has the advantage of liquidating the property if that is to their advantage.
+At a later time, when the value of the asset has improved, the real estate investor has the option of selling the investment property if that is to their advantage.

 Factors to Consider